ief015/open-konstruktor/docs/save-strings.md

 The position of the connection in the layer represents a metal tile with a connection to the metal tile to the right of it.

-The bytes the pins in-game would occupy are assigned `03`.
+The bytes that the pins in-game would occupy are assigned `03`.

 ## Layer 9: Metal vertical connections